andracs/bridging-sustainability/manuscript/5-Sustainability-as-a-guiding-principle-in-software development.md

 Once digital design work on UX/UI and system specifications is complete, the focus shifts to developers, programmers, and software architects.
 These professionals translate design documentation into **functional code, deploying the digital products, experiences, and features**.
 Their technical choices, however, carry significant weight far beyond functionality.

 Ideally, **sustainable software** is efficient in its use of resources, designed for longevity and maintainability, and contributes positively (or at least minimizes harm) to users, society, and the environment over its lifetime.
-Predicting the long-term consequences of software and algorithmic choices can be challenging, as illustrated by the example of Bitcoin.
+Predicting the long-term consequences of software and algorithmic choices can be challenging, as illustrated by the example of **Bitcoin**.
 Conceived as a decentralized digital payment system to disrupt traditional finance, Bitcoin aimed for ease of use and security.
 Yet, its trajectory involved widespread use in illicit activities and generated **immense environmental damage**.

 This negative impact stems directly from initial, fundamentally unsustainable design choices regarding its core algorithms and operational protocols.
 Bitcoin utilizes the blockchain data structure, but its energy-intensive nature arises primarily from its "Proof-of-Work" consensus algorithm combined with a mining process deliberately designed to become increasingly computationally demanding over time.